Periodic monopoles and difference modules: Kobayashi-Hitchin correspondences for periodic monopoles

-The following is an analogue of Corlette-Simpson correspondence between flat bundles and Higgs bundles, which is an immediate consequence of Theorem \ref{thm;17.10.28.31}. \begin{cor}[Corollary \ref{cor;17.10.28.32}] For any $\lambda\in\cnum$, we have the natural bijective correspondence of the following objects through periodic monopoles of GCK-type: \begin{itemize} \item Polystable good filtered stable bundles of Dirac type with degree $0$ on $(\nbigmbar^{0};Z,H^{\lambda}_{\infty})$. \item Polystable good filtered stable bundles of Dirac type with degree $0$ on $(\nbigmbar^{\lambda};Z,H^{\lambda}_{\infty})$. \end{itemize} \end{cor}
+The following is an analogue of Corlette-Simpson correspondence between flat bundles and Higgs bundles, which is an immediate consequence of Theorem \ref{thm;17.10.28.31}. \begin{cor}[Corollary \ref{cor;17.10.28.32}] For any $\lambda\in\cnum$, there exists the natural bijective correspondence of the following objects through periodic monopoles of GCK-type: \begin{itemize} \item Polystable good filtered bundles of Dirac type with degree $0$ on $(\nbigmbar^{0};Z,H^{0}_{\infty})$. \item Polystable good filtered bundles of Dirac type with degree $0$ on $(\nbigmbar^{\lambda};Z,H^{\lambda}_{\infty})$.

-\begin{rem} In their interesting work {\rm\cite{Charbonneau-Hurtubise}}, Charbonneau and Hurtubise studied the Kobayashi-Hitchin correspondence for monopoles with Dirac type singularities on the product of $S^1$ and a compact Riemann surface $\Sigma$.
-On one hand, in Theorem {\rm\ref{thm;17.10.28.31}}, we consider only $\proj^1$ instead of general compact Riemann surfaces.
-On the other hand, we allow that monopoles have singularity along $S^1\times\{\infty\}$, and that the metric of the base space is not necessarily the product metric, and hence we need to study additional problems.